Unbundlesss/OUROVEON/README.md

 _BEAM_ connects to a chosen jam, watches for changes, syncs live stems and produces a high-quality broadcastable mix with additional features like

-* **smooth riff transitions** with configurable blending and timing
+* **smooth riff transitions** with configurable blending and timing. no more glitchy hard cuts at weird times between riffs.
-* recording-to-disk of both raw multitrack 8-channel Endlesss feed as well as simultaneous final mix output through VST chain
+* recording-to-disk of both raw (FLAC) multitrack 8-channel Endlesss feed as well as simultaneous final mix output through VST chain
 * "performance compression" mode for multitrack, where the primary changes and 'movement' from a jam session is streamed to disk, producing a focused, less-repetitive souvenir
 * native connection to Discord audio broadcast channels via a Bot interface
 * built-in VST 2.x hosting (on Windows) with configurable automation